Dev mode — no Cloudflare Access header present. Authenticated as dev@local.

 • Deploy a Worker to a custom domain route (api.<DOMAIN>/v1/*).

-• Read and write environment variables and future binding stubs in wrangler.toml.
+• Read environment variables and future binding stubs in wrangler.toml.

 • Use wrangler tail to stream live logs from a deployed Worker.